New Weight Loss Drugs In India- Everything you Need to Know!!

 Can You Switch Between Semaglutide and Tirzepatide?

 Yes, you can safely switch between semaglutide and tirzepatide with your doctor’s guidance.
 Reasons for switching may include better blood sugar control, more weight loss, fewer side effects, lower cost, or medicine shortages.
-Before switching, the doctor will check your blood sugar levels, weight changes, last dose timing, and how well you handled the previous medicine.
+Before switching, the doctor will check your blood sugar levels, weight changes, the timing of your last dose, and how well you handled the previous medication.
 If both medicines are taken weekly, the new one usually starts 7 days after the last dose of the old one (Heather P et al.,2023).

 Doctors usually start tirzepatide at 2.5 mg per week and increase it to 5 mg after four weeks to improve tolerability, especially in people new to GLP-1 RAs.
 However, in clinical studies, they directly switched patients who had been on a stable dose of semaglutide for at least three months to 5 mg of tirzepatide, with an acceptable risk of side effects(Serge et.al.,2024).